 Dave Gentry, B.S., is MonTECH’s Assistive Technology Resource Coordinator and has been with MonTECH since March, 2014.
 He manages the shipping and receiving of MonTECH items.
 He is also an expert in the use of low-vision equipment and regularly demonstrates that equipment.
 Dave has a Bachelor of Science in Social Science from Frostburg State University in Maryland.
 He has had a long career in human services, working with the Housing Authority, WORD, Summit Independent Living, and in the Senior and Long-term Care Division for the state of Montana.
 Dave likes working with people with disabilities, playing a part in improving their quality of life.
 In his off-time, Dave is a classic-car enthusiast.
 His favorite completed project is a beautiful ‘57 Chevy two-door, hardtop Bel Air, which he rebuilt using parts from 15 different cars.
 Dave also enjoys live music and traveling the globe.

 Shawna Hanson, B.A., is the Media Outreach Coordinator for MonTECH.
 With degrees in journalism and English, and seven years working in academic publishing, she is pleased to promote MonTECH through presentations, print, and social media.
-Her unorthodox career path has permitted her to work with people facing a wide range of challenges: those working toward recovery after serious accidents or stroke, those who are aging, and people who are living with mental illness.
-As the mother of a son who is nonverbal with severe autism, she has experienced first-hand the powerful difference assistive technology can make in the life of a family.
-Her experience, both at home and in the workplace, makes her an enthusiastic supporter of MonTECH.
-When not thinking, writing, or talking about MonTECH, Shawna is engaged in the daily struggle not to be outwitted or outplayed by her teenaged sons.
-She is also an avid reader and dog-mom to her bulldog, Lu.
+Her unorthodox career path has permitted her to work with people facing a wide range of both physical and mental-health challenges.
+She is also the mother of an adult son who is autistic and nonspeaking.
+His use of an iPad to communicate has been life changing and powerful personal evidence of the difference assistive tech can make.
+When not writing or talking about MonTECH, Shawna is engaged in the daily struggle not to be outwitted or outplayed by her sons.